MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users.Actions/New-MgUserMailFolderChildFolderMessageReply.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPaths4QoeppUsersUserIdMailfoldersMailfolderIdChildfoldersMailfolderId1MessagesMessageIdMicrosoftGraphCreatereplyPostRequestbodyContentApplicationJsonSchema>`: .
+`BODYPARAMETER <IPaths4QoeppUsersUserIdMailfoldersMailfolderIdChildfoldersMailfolderId1MessagesMessageIdMicrosoftGraphCreatereplyPostRequestbodyContentApplicationJsonSchema>`: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Comment <String>]`:
-  - `[Message <IMicrosoftGraphMessage1>]`: message
+  - `[Message <IMicrosoftGraphMessage>]`: message
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Categories <String[]>]`: The categories associated with the item
     - `[ChangeKey <String>]`: Identifies the version of the item.
 Every time the item is changed, changeKey changes as well.
 This allows Exchange to apply changes to the correct version of the object.
 Read-only.